Proto-Balto-Slavic language: Latvian

 The most direct continuation of the acute is in Latvian, particularly in the three-tone central dialects.
 There, the acute register is directly continued as a broken tone (lauztā) in originally unstressed syllables, marked with a circumflex diacritic: luôgs "window".
 In originally-stressed syllables, the acute register is continued as a rising or lengthened intonation (stieptā), marked with a tilde: luõks "spring onion".
 The circumflex register is generally continued as a falling intonation (krītošā), marked with a grave accent: lùoks "arch, bow".
-It can occur on all syllables: locative plural gal̂vâs "on the heads" (compare: Lithuanian galvosè with stress on a short final vowel, deleted in Latvian), including monosyllables: dêt "to lay eggs" < *dêtì.
+Unlike the others, the broken tone can occur on all syllables: locative plural gal̂vâs "in the heads" (compare: Lithuanian galvosè with stress on a short final vowel, deleted in Latvian), including monosyllables: dêt "to lay eggs" < *dêtì.

 Lithuanian

 In Lithuanian, the distinction between acute and circumflex is not preserved in unstressed syllables.
 In Standard Lithuanian, based on the Aukštaitian dialect, the acute becomes a falling tone (so-called "Lithuanian metatony") and is marked with an acute accent, and the circumflex becomes a rising tone, marked with a tilde.
 In diphthongs, the acute accent is placed on the first letter of the diphthong while the tilde marking rising tone (the original circumflex) is placed on the second letter.
 In diphthongs with a sonorant as a second part, the same convention is used, but the acute accent is replaced with a grave accent if the vowel is i or u: Lithuanian acute pìlnas 'full' < PIE *plh₁nos) vs. circumflex vil̃kas 'wolf' < PIE wĺ̥kʷos.
 Word-finally, the acute was regularly shortened: gerà 'good' (indefinite adjective) : geróji 'the good' (definite adjective).
 That rule is called Leskien's law after the German neogrammarian August Leskien.

 The shortening operated according to Leskien's law after the Lithuanian metatony.
 In monosyllabic words, the acute became circumflexed.
 Metatonical retraction of the accent from the final syllable to the penultimate syllable also created a circumflex automatically.

 In the Žemaitian (Samogitian) dialects of Lithuanian, the usual reflex of Balto-Slavic acute in a stressed syllable is a broken tone like Latvian: Žemaitian (Kretinga) ộmž́iọs "age, century" = standard ámžius.